FallDownTheSystem/modern-js/src/pages/frontend-frameworks.md

 In a simple example like this, handling the applications state is still easy, but what if we had a ton of nested components, and we needed to move data to a deeply nested child, or from one component to a sibling component?

-In these types of cases it might be better to move our data away from the component itself, and into a global *"store"*, that we can then import into our components, without having to pass the data beween components.
+In these types of cases it might be better to move our data away from the component itself, and into a global *"store"*, that we can then import into our components, without having to pass the data between components.

 ### State management